FedYou/dlp/README.md

 DLP is very intuitive and easy to use; you will have no trouble understanding it.

+### Where are files saved?

+Files are saved in a folder called `dlp` in the user's home directory.
+At the end of each video or audio download, it will tell you exactly where it was saved.

 ---

 Please report any errors you find [here](https://github.com/FedYou/dlp/issues/new), and I will try to fix them as soon as possible.